 Autographs are only available on items purchased from the University.
 This allows coaches to sign ahead and attempt to maintain an inventory as well as eliminating the potential for lost goods.
 Items sent to the Athletics Department to be autographed will be marked "return to sender" and placed in the mail at the sender's expense.
 The University is not responsible for items shipped or mailed to the Athletics Department.

-501(c) (3) organizations must complete the Donation Request Form on the Athletics Compliance website.
+501(c) (3) organizations must complete the Donation Request Form.

 Requests cannot be accepted by Marketing, Communications, Ticket Office, individual sport offices or any other department entity.
 Items will be returned if sent to departments or individual sport offices.